whogurdevil/training-tracker-cse/Readme.md

 DATABASE= Add MongoDb URI
 PORT= Backend Port ( like 8000 )
 JWT_TOKEN= Custom String
-EMAIL= Add email for otp sending using nodemailer ( use gmail only ) PASSWORD= Generate password from 2 factor authentication in account.google.com in App Section
+EMAIL= Add email for otp sending using nodemailer ( use gmail only for sending mail ) PASSWORD= Generate password from 2 factor authentication in account.google.com in App Section
 ```